-This s’mores icebox cake is a perfect make-ahead, cool treat for summer celebrations.
+This s’mores icebox cake is a perfect make-ahead, no bake treat for summer parties.
 You’ll look like a genius for making something so simple yet so decadent!

 Let’s face it, no one wants to turn on the oven to bake a cake during the hot summer months.

 But if you have kids with summer birthdays, you know there are only so many times they’ll let you get away with ice cream.

 That’s where icebox cakes come in.

 They’re nice and cool…but ridiculously easy to make.
 And you don’t have to turn on your oven if you don’t want to!